 What Causes Iatrophobia?

 There can be several reasons for the onset of iatrophobia.
-Individuals who suffer from anxiety disorder are at risk of iatrophobia.
-Those with chronic conditions or life-threatening illnesses may be more apt to experience fear of doctors or medical treatment.
+People who suffer from anxiety disorder are at risk of iatrophobia.
+Those with long-term illnesses may fear doctors or medical treatment more than others.

 People with iatrophobia typically have fears that include:

-- Difficulty communicating with a doctor due to a language barrier
+• Difficulty communicating with a doctor because of a language barrier

 How to Overcome and Manage Iatrophobia